josesalazar2025/README/README.md

 ###

 <p align="left">
-Software developer with a background in veterinary medicine and over a decade of executive experience in the healthcare sector.
-I build technology solutions for real clinical and commercial problems — not demos, but tools I actually use and deploy.<br><br>
+Software developer with a background in veterinary medicine and business.
+I spent over a decade in healthcare, first as a clinician, then as the founder of a medical equipment company selling and deploying diagnostic equipment to clinics across Latin America.
+That business gave me a habit I never lost: understand the client's real problem before proposing a solution.
-Specialized in web applications, iOS mobile development (Swift), and desktop software (Python/CustomTkinter), with a focus on AI integration, LLM pipelines, and automation with AI.
-I work with OOP/MVC architectures and have hands-on experience building and shipping full-stack AI-powered applications.<br><br>
+Today I apply that same instinct to AI.
+I build production LLM systems end to end, RAG pipelines, agentic workflows, and evaluation pipelines that check whether an AI system's output actually holds up, not just whether it sounds right.
+I'm currently deepening my machine learning foundations (Andrew Ng's ML Specialization) to complement hands-on applied AI with stronger classical ML grounding.
+ .<br><br>
 🥇 <b>1st Place — CIFO La Violeta Hackathon 2026</b> &nbsp;·&nbsp; Built PolySignal as Team Lead: real-time Polymarket prediction dashboard using ModernFinBERT, Qwen and Kelly Criterion, deployed with Docker on Hugging Face Spaces.<br><br>
 📍 Barcelona &nbsp;·&nbsp;
 </p>